-The other big bit of casting news is that Colin Farrell is in talks to play Oswald Cobblepot/The Penguin in The Batman.
-Penguin is one of the more famous members of Batman’s rogues gallery, and considers himself “The Gentleman of Crime”.
+The other big casting news is that Colin Farrell will play Oswald Cobblepot, also known as The Penguin.
+Penguin is one of the biggest names in Batman’s rogues gallery, and considers himself “The Gentleman of Crime”.
 The two most enduring portrayals of the character comes from Robin Taylor Lord in Fox’s Gotham and Danny DeVito in Batman Returns.

 Yes, it is hard to top Danny DeVito.
-With Farrell’s casting, it looks like Reeves wants to make a more suave version of the Penguin – unless he wants Farrell to go full ham like he did in 2003’s Daredevil.
+With Farrell’s casting, it looks like Reeves wants to depict a more realistic version of the Penguin – unless he wants Farrell to go full ham like he did in 2003’s Daredevil.
 Farrell, honestly, was one of the unintentionally hilarious parts of that movie.

 What fell through

 Farrell wasn’t the first choice of Reeves and Warner Bros. for the role of the Penguin.
-For a time, it looked like Jonah Hill was going to join Batman’s villains.
+For a time, it looked like Jonah Hill was going to join The Batman.
 Hill voiced DC Comics hero Green Lantern in the LEGO universe and recently appeared in Harmony Korine’s Matthew McConaughey vehicle The Beach Bum.

-When news broke that Hill was in negotiations for the role, it was still very early in the negotiating process.
+When news broke that Hill was in negotiations for the role, it was still early in the negotiating process.
 Reeves & Warner Bros were considering him for either the Penguin or the Riddler.
-No one has commented as to why negotiations with Hill fell through.
+Neither camp has commented as to why negotiations with Hill fell through.
 We hope it’s not Matt Reeves’s cologne.

 Paul Dano was announced as Edward Nashton/The Riddler.
 He’s best known for his dual roles of Paul and Eli Sunday in There Will Be Blood and recently made his directorial debut with 2018’s Wildlife.

-Kravitz, Dano, and, possibly Farrell will be the three antagonists of the film.
-Catwoman returns to Batman’s foe column again, while the pair recently got married in the comics.
+Kravitz, Dano, and possibly Farrell will be the three antagonists of the film.
+Catwoman appears to be in Batman’s foe column again, while the pair recently got married in the comics.
 Granted, their courtship started with them on opposite sides of the law.

 While Robert Pattinson has made himself known as an indie darling, he broke onto the scene with the Twilight franchise.
 There he played undead heartthrob Edward Cullen for five movies.
-Recently, he played the Dauphin in Netflix’s The King.
-If you want to see him sport a ridiculous French accent and wear a questionable wig, check it out.
+He recently appeared in the sci-fi blockbuster Tenet & the crime drama The Devil All the Time.
+If you want to see him sport a ridiculous Southern accent, check out the latter.
 (Legitimately, that is a pretty great film.)